 I retired in 2020, using my free time to ramp up my service to our amazing community as a member of the School Committee, where I continued until April 2023.

+To be Moderator, it really helps to be deeply experienced in Belmont's town government.
 Since moving to Belmont, I’ve been extensively involved in our local town government and other organizations serving the community:

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.